yukaorange/glsl-school02/README.md

-# created in astro / using raw webgl api
+# created in astro / using three js

  I was tryna intracvive webgl animation.
  I analyzed a reference website to create a geometry shaped into a circle, and also implemented a texture swap that fits the shape.
 This was done in the context of scroll interaction."